Is Atheism Rational?

 So, the idea of social progress can’t be true; it refutes itself.
 That is, if it’s true, it’s false, which is nonsense.

-So what do most atheists do upon thinking through their fate?
-Well….I suppose many don’t think about it.
+So, what do most atheists do upon thinking through their fate?
+Many don’t think about it.
 They’re too busy trying to cover up crosses on public property, snatch New Testaments from the kiddies in primary school, or (now) erect atheist monuments that we can all sit on.
 The few that do reflect on the plight of the universe and our world in it for very long are going to have mental problems, like Nietzsche.
 Such is the case in Dostoyevsky’s Crime and Punishment.
 The protagonist, Raskolnikov, a very bright student, contemplates such questions: What if there is no God, no right and wrong?
 What if social mores don’t bind us?
 This man, without malice and without apparent motive, kills an old woman.
-But, he is tormented by his conscience as if there’s some moral standard, a standard that he refutes throughout the book.
+But, he is tormented by his conscience as if there’s some moral standard, a standard that he tries to refute throughout the novel.

-In the end, the atheist placebo of “freedom in death” and living his life as a meaningful one is an illusion; an illusion he embraces in light of his fate.
+In the end, the atheist's proclamation that life is meaningful is an illusion.
 It’s no wonder that the dominant characteristic of many atheists is that they are (or were) angry: Madelyn Murray O’Hara, Richard Dawkins, Daniel Dennett, Christopher Hitchens, just to name a few.

 Nonexistence.
 That’s the best the atheist can expect: a life without meaning to be quickly snuffed out in a moment.
 His destiny is the grave.
 For all the protestations of the atheist, death will get the last bite and will hold him throughout time.